Many answers to your billing questions can be found in the Vbill-User-Manual-Jan-2017 and in the Vbill User Manual_Service of Process.

 - Click tab at the top of the page titled “Input Invoices”.

-- All Social Services work falls under the “Social Work” category.
+- Choose Service Type: All SSE work falls under the “Social Work” category.

 - Date of Service

-- Once this page is complete, the Vendor is returned to the V-Bill invoice page.
+- Once this page is complete, return to the V-Bill Invoice page.

 - Click “Review Submit” -> Invoice Summary page comes up->Click Submit

-- a.
-PRINT out the invoice and sign it;
+1. PRINT out the invoice and sign it.

-b.
-Attach the CONTEMPORANEOUS TIME RECORD (time tracking sheet that has to match the time that was billed on the invoice; it can be from a billing software to an informal record on the vendor’s letter head);
+2. Attach the CONTEMPORANEOUS TIME RECORD (time tracking sheet that has to match the time that was billed on the invoice; it can be from a billing software to an informal record on the vendor’s letter head).